 Converting Word to PDF provides additional security for your files, as there are stronger and more versatile ways to protect PDFs.

-This is because Word allows you to use only short passwords, limiting combinations of different characters.
+This is because older Word versions allow you to use only short passwords, limiting combinations of different characters.
 Plus, the option to encrypt Word documents is equal to standard password protection, as it does not scramble the file text but only limits the file access.

 On the other hand, you can password-protect PDFs and choose a strong password, mixing different symbols, characters, numbers, and letters.
 PDF file protection also implies advanced document encryption, which makes the text in your file unreadable and requires a long and complex key for decryption.